s4dbaby/CIS7_VIGENERE/README.md

 1. Choose either to encrypt a text, decrypt a text, or end the program
 2. If choosing to either encrypt or decrypt a text then input your unique text
 3. After entering your text, enter your unique key when it asks
+4. Done, the Vigenere cipher is complete

-Please refer to the flowchart below
+Please refer the instructions above to the flowchart below
   ![FLOWCHART drawio (2)](https://user-images.githubusercontent.com/120606764/207740662-739cb93e-ebf2-4122-a858-50ad2d5547cd.png)